 Professional networking to build a client base

 Regular chores and maintenance projects

-Once you know how to distinguish between urgent and important tasks, you can begin separating your tasks into the four quadrants of the Eisenhower Matrix.Read: Priority matrix: How to identify what matters and get more done
+Once you know how to distinguish between urgent and important tasks, you can begin separating your tasks into the four quadrants of the Eisenhower Matrix.Create an Eisenhower matrix template

 A long to-do list of tasks can feel overwhelming, but the goal of the Eisenhower Matrix is to go through these tasks one by one and separate them by quadrant.
 Once you can see your tasks in their designated categories, you’ll be able to schedule them and accomplish your most important work.